2022 Bend, Oregon shooting: Shooting

 Miller then moved farther into the store, firing into aisles as he progressed.
-He is then seen walking over to the meat section where he confronts a hiding person laying on the ground, firing a shot beside him and continuing, leaving the patron unharmed.
-Miller then continues toward the produce section where he is stabbed by Donald Ray Surrett Jr., a 66-year-old employee who had hidden behind a produce cart in the store after he heard gunshots.
-As Miller walked past the produce cart, Surrett lunged at him with a produce knife and attempted to disarm him, forcing him to drop his shotgun.
-However, Miller overpowered Surrett and shot him once with his rifle.
-He then drops the rifle, picks up the shotgun and shoots Surrett twice, ultimately killing him.
+He is then seen walking over to the meat section where he confronts a hiding person laying on the ground, firing a shot beside him and continuing, leaving the customer unharmed.
+Miller then continues toward the produce section.
+As Miller walks past a produce cart, Donald Ray Surrett Jr., a 66-year-old employee and U.S. army veteran, who had crouched behind a display in the store after he heard gunshots, lunged at Miller with a produce knife, forcing Miller to drop his shotgun.
+Police later said that this act likely saved the lives of others.
+Surrett then fell to the ground which promoted Miller to shoot him once with his rifle.
+He then drops the rifle, picks up the shotgun and shoots Surrett twice, killing him.

-Miller then continued to the produce aisle where he proceeded to sit back against a shelf, placed the shotgun under him, fired upwards and committed suicide.
+Miller then continued down the produce aisle where he proceeded to sit back against a shelf, place the shotgun under him, and fire upwards, committing suicide.

 After receiving an emergency 911 call, officers entered the grocery store from the front and back.
-At 7:08 pm, Miller was found dead from a self-inflicted gunshot wound.
+At 7:08pm, Miller was found dead from a self-inflicted gunshot wound.
 The entire event was captured on video footage and a censored version was later released 95 days after the shooting.

 In total, Miller fired more than 100 rounds.
 Law enforcement recovered more than 100 shell casings from the gunman's apartment complex, The Forum shopping center, and the interior of the Safeway.
 Three molotov cocktails and a sawed-off Remington 870 shotgun were also found in the shooter's truck.

 Perpetrator

 Ethan Blair Miller (October 31, 2001 – August 28, 2022), a 20-year-old Bend resident, was identified as the gunman.
 Prior to the shooting, he lived at the nearby Fox Hollow apartment building with his mother and his younger brother.
 Miller was also a former employee of Safeway.
 The weapons Miller used in the attack were purchased legally.

 Miller wrote a private digital journal starting on June 29 on Wattpad titled "The Downward Spiral of Ethan Miller", which was named after a Nine Inch Nails album dubbed "The Downward Spiral".
 In this journal, he detailed his plan and motivations for committing a mass shooting.
 Miller wrote that he wanted to murder people due to his isolation, loneliness, feuds with his family, and frustrations at being unable to find a girlfriend.
 He also wrote lyrics from The Downward Spiral album and other artists such as Disturbed and KMFDM.
-He also stated that he wanted to commit a school shooting at his former high school on September 8 and was influenced by the Columbine High School massacre.
-However, Miller instead chose to open fire on the Safeway because he couldn't wait long enough for the high school to reopen.
+He had initially wanted to commit a school shooting at his former high school, being inspired by the Columbine High School massacre, but chose to target the Safeway instead, feeling that he could not wait until school would resume on September 8th.
 Miller also posted photos and videos of himself with guns on Instagram and YouTube.